releasyhq/releasy/docs/audit-events.md

 ## Retention

-Core does not enforce retention or automatic cleanup.
+Releasy does not enforce retention or automatic cleanup.
 Operators control data lifecycle using database tooling (manual SQL, scheduled jobs, or retention policies).
 Recommended practice: